SchoolOfCode/workshop_dom-102/README.md

 👉 for each tip...

 - create an `li` element
-- set the innerHTML of the `li` element to be the current tip
+- set the `innerText` of the `li` element to be the current tip
 - append the newly created element as a child of the `ul`

 ## Task 5

-👉 Write a new function that changes something about the page.
+_This does not need to be in a function. yet..._

+Not all aspects of the page need to accessed with `querySelector`, some have shortcuts on the `document` object.

+👉 Change the `title` property of the `document` by assigning it a new value.

+## Task 6

+👉 Put the code from Task 5 in a function.

 👉 Have that function called on the click of the button with id `#click-me`

+## Task 7

+👉 Add an input field, and a new button to the html.

+👉 Write a function that sets the `h1`'s `innerText` to be whatever is in the input field.

-## Task 6
+## Task 8

-Go crazy!

-- Repeat task 5
-- Rearrange the page with css
-- Mix it up change the ids to classes
-- Use you imagination!
+👉 Go Nuts!
+See what else you can do, use your imagination, combine with what you've learnt in the last couple of days! 🤯.